knaw-huc/textrepo/docs/overview.rst

 File types
 **********
-The |tr| is build to contain 'human readable' file types that can be processed by elasticsearch, like plain text, json, and xml.
+The |tr| is built to contain 'human readable' file types that can be processed by elasticsearch, like plain text, json, and xml.

 Work in progress
 ****************